jbwexler/neurovault_puppet/README.md

     gmail_login_str => "system-notify@infocortex.com:themailpasswd",

     # Freesurfer license settings.
-Freesurfer requires seperate user
+Freesurfer requires separate user
-    #  registration as non-free software.
+    #  registration as it is non-free software.
 Go to
     #  https://surfer.nmr.mgh.harvard.edu/registration.html to register for a
     #  free Freesurfer license key.
 The three lines of the license file you
     #  receive in the email are placed into the following variables.
 Note
     #  that the actual license string of encrypted characters contains a
     #  leading space.

-    freesurfer_lic_email => "freesurfer_email@yourdomain.com",
+    freesurfer_lic_email => "your_email_address@yourdomain.com",
     freesurfer_lic_id => "00000",
     freesurfer_lic_key => " fs_lic_keytext", # note leading space.

     # The full URL of your Neurovault site, i.e. http://neurovault.org or
     #  http://localhost.
-This should be consistent with your host_name (see
+You can use the default.
+This should be consistent
-    #  below):
+    #  with your host_name (see below):
     app_url => "http://neurovault-dev.local",

     # The fully-qualified hostname of your server, localhost.localdomain or